Alonso, Conforto lead Mets to 7-6 win over Orioles

 Alonso hit a walk-off, two-run homer to give the Mets a 9-7, 10-inning win over the New York Yankees last Thursday in the first game the Mets played following the death of franchise icon Tom Seaver.

+That homer capped a pair of three-run comebacks for the Mets, who preceded Alonso’s tiebreaking drive Wednesday by coming back from deficits of 5-1 and 6-3 thanks to all-around contributions from outfielders Jeff McNeil and Michael Conforto.

+“Every single win just matters so much, especially at this point of the year,” Alonso said.
+“And the way that we won today — there’s so many incredible instances where the game changed and it was just from a tremendous group effort.”
-On Wednesday, the Mets snapped a two-game skid by coming back from deficits of 5-1 and 6-3.
-Jeff McNeil, who had an RBI single in the second, homered for the fourth straight game when he launched a two-run shot in the fourth.

-DJ Stewart answered for the Orioles by extending his home run streak to four games with a leadoff shot in the fifth.
+McNeil, who had an RBI single in the second, homered for the fourth straight game when he launched a two-run shot in the fourth to pull the Mets to 5-3.
+DJ Stewart answered for the Orioles by extending his home run streak to four games with a leadoff shot in the fifth, after which Conforto homered and Robinson Cano delivered an RBI single.

-Michael Conforto homered and Robinson Cano delivered an RBI single in the fifth, and Conforto kept the Mets within striking distance in the top of the sixth when he robbed Rio Ruiz of a likely three-RBI extra-base hit with a snow-cone catch.
+McNeil made a running catch of Jose Iglesias’ fly ball to deep left for the second out of the sixth before the Orioles loaded the bases against Jared Hughes via a walk and two hit batters.

+Rio Ruiz followed with a shot to right, but Conforto robbed Ruiz of a likely three-RBI hit by racing back and making a lunging, snow-cone catch just before hitting the wall.
+Conforto juggled the ball in his glove as he staggered to a stop at the fence.

+It was the second defensive gem of the night for Conforto, who threw out Chance Sisco trying to stretch a leadoff single in the second.

+“They really played great defense,” Orioles manager Brandon Hyde said.
+“Hats off to them for winning that game.
+They really won it defensively.”

-Andres Gimenez homered in the bottom of the inning to tie the score before Alonso, who had two singles in his first three at-bats, homered off Hunter Harvey (0-1).
+Andres Gimenez homered in the bottom of the sixth to tie the score before Alonso, who had two singles in his first three at-bats, homered off Hunter Harvey (0-1).

+The Mets came back from a six-run deficit Monday before falling to the Philadelphia Phillies 9-8 in 10 innings.

+“The group is always thinking that we’re going to come back,” Rojas said.

-Jeurys Familia (2-0) threw the eighth inning and Edwin Diaz earned his third save.
+Jeurys Familia (2-0) threw the eighth inning and Edwin Diaz worked around a leadoff single to earn his third save.

 Run-scoring singles by Renato Nunez, Ryan Mountcastle and Hanser Alberto and a two-run double by Ruiz staked the Orioles to their four-run lead.
-Mountcastle went 4 for 4 while Stewart was 3 for 3.

-The Orioles’ Jorge Lopez gave up five runs in 4 2/3 innings.
+But Baltimore stranded nine runners in the final four innings.

+“Wish we could have punched a couple more across, but give credit to the Mets and the defense they played,” Hyde said.
+“There was an outstanding defensive effort that stopped a lot of rallies and saved a bunch of runs.”

 Mets right-hander Rick Porcello was charged with five runs in four innings.
+The Orioles’ Jorge Lopez permitted five runs in 4 2/3 innings.

 PAYING TRIBUTE TO CLEMENTE